swup/docs/docs/options/options.md

 ## requestHeaders

-Adjust request headers that should be sent with each swup request.
+Adjust request headers that should be sent with each Swup request.
 Useful for returning custom payloads from the server or other server-side pre-processing.

 ```javascript